mrsergei/RepData_PeerAssessment2/storm.md

 ##### Damage information analysis and adjustment

-We need to normalize exponents of the property and crop damages first.
-Then we will adjast the damage cost base on Consumer Price Index yearly inflation index.
+We need to explore and normalize the exponents of the property and crop damages first before computing the damanges.
+After we will need to adjast the damage cost using Consumer Price Index yearly index to account for inflation.

 First we notice discrete nature of the exponent data and some garbage that needs to be accoutned for while computing the cost of propery and crop damanges.

 ```r
 unique(stormDF$propdmgexp)